 1. The Psychological Roots of “Why Me?”

-Besides egocentric bias, other cognitive distortions like overgeneralization and catastrophizing are involved.
+Besides egocentric bias, other cognitive distortions such as overgeneralization and catastrophizing also influence this perception.
 Overgeneralization leads people to perceive isolated events as part of a larger pattern.
 It makes them feel that bad luck is a theme in their lives.
 Catastrophizing exaggerates the importance of minor setbacks, giving the impression that a small mishap is part of a larger narrative of suffering.
 These psychological tendencies can make the “Why me?” question feel both personal and unavoidable.

 2. The Role of Emotion and Stress

 Heightened emotional responses often make one feel targeted.
 When one is emotionally vulnerable, the mind is more likely to think that the universe or other forces are against it.
-In such moments, even minor issues can feel catastrophic, reinforcing the belief that life’s hardships are meant specifically for the individual.
+In such moments, even minor issues can feel catastrophic and reinforce the belief that life’s hardships target the individual personally.

 3. Astrological Insight: Cosmic Timing and Influence

-From an astrological perspective, the feeling of being singled out by misfortune is often connected to planetary influences and cosmic timing.
-Astrology offers a different perspective on the challenges of life and can be used to explain why certain periods in life are seemingly filled with difficulties.
+From an astrological perspective, people often link the feeling of being singled out by misfortune to planetary influences and cosmic timing.
 Often, this makes the “Why me?” question turn into something more constructive because astrology provides a framework that implies there is a meaning or purpose behind life’s hardships.

-For instance, planetary transits may predict when a particular challenge is likely to be experienced.
+Planetary transits, for example, indicate when a person is likely to encounter specific challenges.
 Another well-known astrological influence is the Saturn return, which recurs about every 29.5 years.
 Saturn returns to the same position in the sky that it occupied at the time of an individual’s birth, and astrologers believe that this marks a period of significant personal growth and difficulty.
 Saturn is the planet of hard lessons, discipline, and limitation, so the return of Saturn can make a person feel tested by the universe.
 Challenges during this period are often intensely personal, as if life is conspiring to make things difficult.
 Astrology frames these challenges, however, as part of the necessary process of growth and maturation.

-Similarly, Mercury retrograde, an event that occurs several times a year when Mercury appears to move backward in the sky, is blamed for communication breakdowns, travel delays, and general misfortune.
+Similarly, people often associate Mercury retrograde—an event that occurs several times a year when Mercury appears to move backward in the sky—with communication breakdowns, travel delays, and general disruption.
 Mercury retrograde tends to make everyone feel that everything goes wrong, and they ask themselves why this should be happening to them.
 Astrology, however, has reasons why it so happens, attributing them rather to the movement of Mercury in reverse rather than personal failure or simply bad luck.
 This might help them view it differently, by seeing these problems as short-term and in part due to cosmic reasons instead of targeted bad luck.

 4. The Impact of Personal Astrology Charts